dssg/match.edu/README.md

 * Second, we learn a model that outputs the college quality based **only on the academic profile** of the students.
 The output of this model represents the **target**.
 * Third, we construct the under-match variable as the difference of the target college-quality and the actual college-quality of a student.

 **College graduation under-match.** We use 2 binary response variables here: whether the student attended a four year college and whether a student graduated.
-From these response variables, we can estimate the probability $p( grad \,|\, 4year )$ as well as $p( 4year )$.
+From these response variables, we can estimate the probability p( grad | 4year ) as well as p( 4year ).

 ## Simulation